Work Visa

 Eligibility Requirements for Each Visa Category

 Eligibility for Belgium's work visas varies by category.
-The "Single Permit" requires a job offer with a minimum salary of €43,524 ($47,400 or 1,900,000 BGN) annually.
-The "EU Blue Card" demands higher qualifications, such as a university degree and a salary threshold of €55,431 ($60,300 or 2,400,000 BGN).
+The "Single Permit" requires a job offer with a minimum salary of €43,524 (~$47,400 USD) annually.
+The "EU Blue Card" demands higher qualifications, such as a university degree and a salary threshold of €55,431 (~$60,300 USD).
 "Permit B" applicants need a contract from a Belgian employer, typically for roles lasting up to 12 months.

 For the "Professional Card," applicants must demonstrate their business's economic value to Belgium.
 Notably, in Brussels, the government emphasizes sectors like technology and finance.
 In Antwerp, logistics and diamond trading are focal industries.
 In 2026, Belgium relaxed language requirements for certain permits, particularly in Flanders, to attract more international talent.

-some permits require proof of accommodation in Belgium, a detail often overlooked by applicants.In cities like Bruges and Namur, housing availability can impact the application process.
+Some permits require proof of accommodation in Belgium, a detail often overlooked by applicants.In cities like Bruges and Namur, housing availability can impact the application process.

 Complete Application Process Step By Step